seamusdemora/PiFormulae/XQuartzInstall.md

 ### 1. Download & install [XQuartz](https://www.xquartz.org/).

-   The current version as of this writing is 2.7.11, and it does run on Mac OS High Sierra (10.13.5).
+   The current version as of this writing is 2.7.11.
+It runs on Mac OS High Sierra (10.13.5), and on Mojave (10.14.3).

 ### 2. Start XQuartz
    From the Launchpad, or `open -a XQuartz` from `bash`.
 This will verify that XQuartz has been installed properly.
 You should see an Xterm window on your desktop as shown below: